The quadrant reporting feature takes the guesswork out of productivity measures.

 Select the appropriate hierarchy level for the data you are looking to analyze.

 Hierarchy Level is the level of user, team, role, etc that you wish to view their data

 Do I want to view data for a User(s)?
 Do I need data for all of my teams?

 Selection Type will display options of All, Within, Custom.

 Is this data for Users > All?
 Users > Within > BDR Role?
 Users > Custom > Joe Smith?

 Special Note When Using the User > Within > "Manager" Hierarchy Level In Cases where a Manager Manages other Managers.

-If Manager A is listed as a Manager B's manager within their User Settings, any employees that roll up to Manager B will also be considered as users Manager A manages, or Manager A's subordinates.
+If Manager A is listed as a Manager B's manager within their User Settings, any of Manager B's direct reports will also be considered as users Manager A manages, or Manager A's subordinates.